quarkslab/wirego/README.md

 Each field will then be referred with a simple "enum" value, pointing to the full description of the field previously defined.

-The function **GetDetectFilterInteger()** is used to filter the packets that should be sent to your disector.
+The function **GetDissectorFilterInteger()** is used to filter the packets that should be sent to your disector.
 If your protocol happens on TCP port 7122, that's where you define it.